We are a grassroots movement

 Health-Enhancing Physical Activity (HEPA): Physical activity for at least 30 minutes a day at a moderate-to-vigorous intensity in a manner that supports your body's functional capacity and health.
 The important delineation is HEPA does not overexert or risk physical harm.
 Examples include power walking, nordic pole walking, a nature walk, hiking, running, climbing, yoga, swimming, cycling, tennis, landscaping, dancing, weight lifting, cardiovascular exercise, etc.

 A physically active lifestyle supports preventative health measures and offer a range of health benefits such as improved mood, supporting cognitive health, sleep quality, weight management, lower blood sugar levels, increased pro-social behaviour, and decreased inflammation in the body.

-Stress Management: Practicing relaxation techniques from various modalities to help cope with intense emotions, build resiliency, gratitude, and compassion for improved well-being.
+Stress Management: Practicing relaxation techniques from various mind-body modalities to help cope with emotions, build resiliency, gratitude, and compassion for improved well-being.